Ningchou

 Ningchou is a village south of Ukhrul in the Ukhrul district, Manipur, India.
 The village falls under Kamjong sub division.
 Ningchou is connected by Ukhrul-Kamjong state highway.
 It is flanked by Patbung in the west, Nambisha in the south, Kongkan in the east and Kamjong in the north.
 Locally, the inhabitants speak the Ningchou dialect that belongs to the Tibeto-Burman language family.
-Some researchers believe that the dialect has some affinity to that of the Koireng tribe.
+The dialect may have some affinity to the Koireng language.

-Total population
+The Indian government's paramilitary Assam Rifles fought members of the separatist People's Liberation Army of Manipur near Ningchou on 8 February 2014.

+Population

 According to 2011 census, Ningchou has 71 households with the total of 419 people of which 209 are male and 210 are female.
 Of the total population, 55 were in the age group of 0–6 years.
 The average sex ratio of the village is 1005 female to 1000 male, which is higher than the state average 985.
 The literacy rate of the village stands at 99.45%, which is higher than the state average 76.94%.
 Male literacy rate stands at 100%, while female literacy rate was 98.88%.

-People and occupation

-The village is home to people of the Tangkhul Naga tribe.
-The majority of the inhabitants are Christians.
-Agriculture is the primary occupation of the inhabitants.
-Being a remote area, the village os often in the news for the poor transport system due to bad road condition and the inhabitants suffer most during the rainy season because of frequent landslides.
-Ningchou is close to the porous Indo-Myanmar international border and the village is often used as transit route by militants for which there are frequent encounters between the Indian arm force and militant groups.